-All gardens need at least a bit of maintenance, even if it's just pruning a few plants and covering or putting away furniture for the winter.
-With larger, more elaborate gardens, the maintenance can become a year-round job, and the important tasks can often be forgotten if you don’t have a schedule to run by.
+All gardens – big and small – need maintenance, even if it is just pruning a few plants or repainting garden furniture for a brighter summer spend outdoors.
+However, with larger, more elaborate gardens, the maintenance can become a year-round job, and the important tasks can often be forgotten if you don’t have a schedule to run by.

-Use our month-by-month garden calendar to decide which jobs you should tackle when, and turn your garden into a place that you can really enjoy all year round.
+That's where our month-by-month garden calendar comes in handy, to help you decide which jobs you should tackle when, and turn your garden into a place that you can really enjoy all year round.